Ben-Kaniobi/Kinect_Experiments/README.md

-Kinect_Experiments
+Kinect experiments
 ==================

-Just a simple to get in touch with the Kinect.
+Just a simple app to get in touch with the [Kinect](http://www.microsoft.com/en-us/kinectforwindows).

+(Testet with Kinect for XBox360.)